NicholasJRodriguez/Nicholas-Rodriguez-Showcase/Notebooks/Understanding the Electric Vehicle Landscape in the State of Washington/README.md

 ## Executive Summary

 This project delivers a comprehensive, data-driven analysis of the electric vehicle (EV) population registered in Washington State using public data from the Washington State Department of Licensing.
-Through rigorous data cleaning, exploratory data analysis, and supervised and unsupervised machine learning, the analysis uncovers trends in EV adoption, pricing dynamics, and range capabilities across Battery Electric Vehicles (BEVs) and Plug-in Hybrid Electric Vehicles (PHEVs).
-The findings provide actionable insights for policymakers, automotive analysts, and sustainability researchers seeking to understand the rapidly evolving EV market at the state level.
+Through data cleaning, exploratory data analysis, and supervised and unsupervised machine learning, the analysis uncovers trends in EV adoption, pricing, and range capabilities across Battery Electric Vehicles (BEVs) and Plug-in Hybrid Electric Vehicles (PHEVs).
+The findings provide actionable insights for policymakers, automobile manufacturer analysts, and sustainability researchers seeking to understand the rapidly evolving EV market at the state level.

 ---